 How to Trim Cat’s Claw Plants

-Remember that left to its own devices, cat’s claw vine can climb to heights of 20 to 30 feet tall (6 to 9 m.) and achieve a spread of 18 to 24 inches (46-61 cm.).
+If you’ve decided to start pruning cat’s claw vines, you’ll want a little advice on technique.
+How to trim cat’s claw vines?
+There is no one right answer to the question.
+You can cut tired cat’s claw vines to the ground, and they will grow back stronger and lusher.
+You can trim the vine’s overflow from the top of a wall or a fence to prevent its weight from increasing and bringing down the structure.
+Remember that left to its own devices, cat’s claw vine can climb to heights of 20 to 30 feet tall (6-9 m.) and achieve a spread of 18 to 24 inches (46-61 cm.).
 You can keep it smaller by regularly trimming a cat’s claw vine.

 Gardening tips, videos, info and more delivered right to your inbox!